iPadisthin/design-system/README.md

 To use this you must install HUGO: https://gohugo.io/getting-started/installing/

 ### For local development:
-open terminal at folder and run hugo server
+open terminal at folder and run: hugo server

 ### To build and deploy
 make sure build.sh is executable: chmod +x build.sh